richardcadman/optimistic-weather/README.md

 If heroku doesn't run, your `package.json` file probably isn't pointing to the right `.js` file.
 [You can use](https://scotch.io/tutorials/how-to-deploy-a-node-js-app-to-heroku):

 `web: node server.js`

+Or, dive into your package.json file and add a 'start' under 'scripts'.

 You can then open with: